crimsonHecatomb/MARATERM_CONSOLE_1.0.0.0/README.md

 ## DISCLAIMER:
 I am a graphic designer and illustrator, not a coder.
 The entire project was made with help from AI and may not be the cleanest.
 All design choices, layout, coloring elements and aesthetic choices were my own and I went over all of the code to clean it up to the best of my abiities.
-Zarathustra was also my own creation and a byproduct of the development of the widgets, his characterizaation and choice of literature were chosen by me.
+Zarathustra was also my own creation and a byproduct of the development of the widgets, his characterization and choice of literature were chosen by me.
 Finally, all of the writing is my own unless stated overwise.
 I wrote the poem and the message with no aid from AI, only a human proofreader.

 #### AI is a tool but should never be the final product.